jack-cli-cd-ripper/jack/README.md

 As all CLI things, Jack (the ripper) is fast and efficient, and that's why we like it.

-This is a heavily modified fork of https://github.com/jack-cli-cd-ripper/jack which is becoming obsolete, as it requires Python 2, and needs FreeDB which has been declared dead.
+This is a heavily modified branch, that started as a fork.

-This fork intends to achieve the following:
+The main branch is becoming obsolete, as it requires Python 2

-* port to Python 3 - done
+This branch features the following enhancements and changes:
-* replace CDDB.py with python-libdiscid - done
+* port to Python 3
-* replace eyeD3 with mutagen - done
+* replace CDDB.py with libdiscid
-* add support for MusicBrainz - under development
+* replace eyeD3 with mutagen
-* add support for extended, picard-like MusicBrainz tagging - todo
+* add support for MusicBrainz while keeping support for freedb/gnudb
-* add support for M4A, using fdkaac and mutagen - mostly done
+* add support for extended tagging, compatible with MusicBrainz Picard
-* encode to multiple formats - todo
+* add support for M4A, using fdkaac and mutagen
-* encode from lossless to lossy formats - todo
+* transcoding from lossless to lossy formats
-* automatically download and embed album art - todo
+* automatic downloading of album art from coverartarchive, iTunes and discogs
-* lots of cleanups and small changes - continuous process
+* automatic, highly configurable embedding of album art

 ## Usage